RSI Trading Strategy For SPX Bull Call Spreads

 SPX Strategy PDF, Optionable stocks list, and other free reports:

-Options Trading Research Center
+Options Trading Research Center on Patreon

 The drawdown indicates that some of the trades went negative but the perfect win ratio indicates they all recovered from this drawdown.
 Can you tell me how many of these trades went all the way to expiration?